LinkedIn Best Practices

 This way you are only focusing on people who you want to connect with.

-I do recommend upgrading and investing in Sales Navigator, especially during the Accelerator Program.
-With Navigator you can get more data about your prospect and the ability to reach out to more people on a daily basis.
+I do recommend upgrading and investing in Sales Navigator, especially during the LinkedIn Accelerator Program.
+With Navigator you can get more data about your prospect, you’re able to search more, and you can connect with more people on a daily basis.

-You should be aiming to send out by 10 to 20 invites every day.
+In general, aim to send out 10 to 20 invites every day.
 Be tight on your search criteria.
-Really, really nailing this will get you over 30% conversions on all of your attempted connections.
+Really, really nailing this will get you over 30% connection rate on all of your attempted connections.

 Protip: Connect with a nice ego-boosting note like, “I’m impressed by your profile and would like to network with you.”